liferay/liferay-docs/develop/tutorials/articles/250-forms/01-forms-and-validation.markdown

 ## Adding Custom Validators in JavaScript [](id=adding-custom-validators-in-javascript)

-Sometimes you need to dynamically add additional validation after the page has rendered.
-Perhaps some additional inputs were added to the DOM via an AJAX request.
+Sometimes you need to add additional validation dynamically after the page has rendered.
+Perhaps some additional fields were added to the DOM via an AJAX request.

-To do this, you'll need to access the `Liferay.Form` object, as demonstrated
+To do this, you must access the `Liferay.Form` object, as demonstrated below:
-below:

     <aui:script use="liferay-form">
             var form = Liferay.Form.get('<portlet:namespace />myForm');